Joshua-de-neveu/Trittton/README.md

 ## License

 Open source.
-Built with caffeine, Claude, and the UCSD Schedule of Classes' surprisingly parseable HTML.
+Built with caffeine, Dino nuggets, and the UCSD Schedule of Classes' surprisingly parseable HTML.

 <p align="center">
   <a href="https://gamechangersai.org">GAMECHANGERSai</a> · planning your UCSD schedule shouldn't take a PhD.